 Facial care against acne after stopping the pill: Minimalism is also popular here.
 Apply a hydrating serum morning and night after cleansing.
-Do you already know our FIVE facial serum with hyaluron, glycerin and rose water?
-Then apply a nourishing facial oil to your skin ( FIVE facial oil contains sebum-regulating jojoba and black cumin oil) If it has to be quick, a short cut works: simply mix both products in the palm of your hand and apply together!
+Do you already know our FIVE facial serum with hyaluron, glycerine and rose water?
+Then treat your skin to a nourishing facial oil ( FIVE facial oil contains sebum-regulating jojoba and black cumin oil).
+If you're in a hurry, a short cut works: simply mix both products in the palm of your hand and apply together!

 - Intensive care: Pamper your skin once a week with a soothing and soothing clay mask.
 Dead skin cells are also gently removed with a gentle enzyme peeling applied two to three times a week.
 This supports your skin regeneration and ensures a more even complexion.

 By the way, you can discover all FIVE skin care products here in the shop !

 I wish you all the best!